pavithpr89/holbertonschool-shell/init_files_variables_and_expansions/README.md

-task 6 : Create a script that creates a new local variable. task 7 : Create a script that creates a new global variable task 8 : Write a script that prints the result of the addition of 128 with the value stored in the environment variable
+task 6 : Create a script that creates a new local variable. task 7 : Create a script that creates a new global variable task 8 : Write a script that prints the result of the addition of 128 with the value stored in the environment variable task 9 : Write a script that prints the result of POWER divided by DIVIDE, followed by a new line